danhat1020/colorscheme-picker.nvim/README.md

 }
 ```

-You must install either fzf-lua or telescope.nvim.
+You must install fzf-lua, telescope.nvim or native-find.nvim.

 ___